Codecademy/docs/content/swiftui/concepts/buttons/buttons.md

 In this example:

 The button displays an image and text.
-The HStack is used to arrange the image and text horizontally.
+The `HStack` is used to arrange the image and text side by side (horizontally).

 ## Button Actions